Do You Want Help with Your Writing?

 Please note these exceptions:

 The limited edition hardcover of Bitter Creek Junction is only available from the publisher High Plains Press or from Linda.
+Only a few numbered copies remain.

 The original paperback edition of Going Over East is out of print.
 A limited number of copies are available from Linda.